 Semi Ryu is a media artist who specializes in experimental 3D animations and virtual puppetry, based on Korean shamanism and oral tradition of storytelling.
-She is a tenured associate professor in the Department of Kinetic Imaging at Virginia Commonwealth University and will be a Visiting Scholar at Center for the Arts in Society, Carnegie Mellon University during Spring 2016.
+She is a tenured associate professor in the Department of Kinetic Imaging at Virginia Commonwealth University and was a Visiting Scholar at Center for the Arts in Society, Carnegie Mellon University during Spring 2016.

 Ryu earned a BFA from Korean National University of Arts, an MFA from Carnegie Mellon University, and is currently pursuing a Doctoral program in Information and Knowledge Society, UOC, Barcelona, in the area of Digital Culture/Anthropology.

 Her animations have won numerous awards, including “Best Young Animated Film Award” at International Festival of Animated Film, Stuttgart, Germany, and have been official selections screened at International venues, including: Annecy Animation Festival, France; Transmediale, Berlin; Holland Animation Festival, Utrecht, Netherlands; VideoBrasil, Sao Paulo, Brazil; Anima Mundi, Sao Paulo; ISEA, Nagoya, Japan; KROK, Moscow, Russia; and SIGGRAPH, Los Angeles.

 Ryu’s artworks have been presented in exhibitions and performances in 20 countries, including: Chelsea Art Museum, New York; Red Gate Gallery, Beijing; Antonin Artaud, London; Galelia Olido, Sao Paulo; Museum of Modern Art, Mexico; De Balie, Amsterdam; and ETH, Zurich.